 Three years.
 The project started in September 2019 and will continue until September 2022.

 What is our end goal?

-Our ambition is that TYAs should have the same or better opportunities and socio-economic outcomes as their peers or as they would have expected if they were not diagnosed with cancer.
+Our ambition is that TYAs should have the same or better opportunities and outcomes as their peers or as they would have expected if they were not diagnosed with cancer.

 To develop the support to achieve this, we require the evidence this project can deliver.

 Our findings will be summarised in an overarching model explaining what helps or doesn’t help people’s social integration after their diagnosis and then put this into practice.
 This will be relevant to health, psychological, and social care policies and services for young people with a cancer diagnosis.